jpgmv1998/reproducible_paper_template/README.md

     * `_timeProcessing_raw2clean.csv` - a csv file containing the time each script took to run.

 * `projectSpecific` - a folder containing:

+    * `_masterfile_projectSpecific.R` - an R script to source all `projectSpecifc` R scripts in the desired sequence.

+    * `_timeProcessing_projectSpecific.csv` - a csv file containing the total time of all project-specific scripts

+    * `prepData` - a folder containing scripts to manipulate cleaned data before generating the samples of interest with:

+      * multiple R scripts with pattern `variableTheme_projectSpecific_prepData.R`

     * possibly multiple folders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
 Each folder should contain:

       * `sampleConstruction_projectSpecific_folderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).